kovidgoyal/calibre/manual/gui.rst

 .. |vi| image:: images/view.png
     :class: float-right-img

-|vi| The :guilabel:`View` action displays the book in an e-book viewer program. calibre has a built-in viewer for many e-book formats.
+|vi| The :guilabel:`View` action displays the book in an e-book viewer program.
+calibre has a built-in viewer for many e-book formats.
 For other formats it uses the default operating system application.
-You can configure which formats should open with the internal viewer via
+You can configure which formats should open with the internal viewer via :guilabel:`Preferences->Interface->Behavior`.
-Preferences->Behavior.
 If a book has more than one format, you can view a particular format by doing a right-click on the button.

 .. _send_to_device: